When Awareness Becomes Natural

 The retreat is suitable for both beginners and experienced practitioners.
 Beginners have a chance to become familiar with basic meditation techniques and to see their effects clearly in practice, so a retreat is a good way to begin a meditation practice.
 For experienced meditators, a retreat is a great opportunity to deepen and clarify their practice under the guidance of qualified teachers.

+Teachings are offered mainly in English.
 The retreat schedule will include formal periods of sitting and walking as well as periods of self-directed practice.
 This gives retreatants an opportunity to follow their own rhythm of being aware during the day, learning to trust their capacity to be interested in awareness in any activity.
 Retreatants will be supported in their practice through instructions, group check-ins, talks, Q&A sessions and will be given a copy of Dhamma Everywhere to read mindfully as needed.
-Teachings are offered in English.

 The retreat includes a daily breakfast, lunch and light dinner, all vegetarian.
 Participants stay in 2–4 person rooms.
 The retreat will take place at the Friendship Inn, which is located in Kruusila, near Salo, on the shore of beautiful Lake Pernjärvi.